William Lockhart (surgeon): Biography

 Lockhart was born in Liverpool and received medical training at Meath Hospital in Dublin and Guy's Hospital in London.
+He then worked in Liverpool for three years.
 In 1834, he became a member of the Royal College of Surgeons of England and later of the London Missionary Society (LMS).
-With the LMS, in 1838 he travelled to Canton, and then to Macau and Shanghai, where he stayed intermittently from 1842 to 1863; in Macau and Shanghai he opened hospitals.
-In 1857, he became fellow of the Royal College of Surgeons, in 1864 director of the LMS and in 1878 President of the Medical Missionary Association.
+With the LMS, in 1838 he travelled to Canton, and then to Macau and Shanghai, where he stayed intermittently from 1842 to 1863.
+He opened a hospital in Shanghai.

+In 1841, he married Catherine Parkes in Macau.
+Her brother was Sir Harry Parkes, British Envoy to Japan and China.

+In 1857, he became a Fellow of the Royal College of Surgeons.

 In 1861, Lockhart published a book titled The medical missionary in China: a narrative of twenty years' experience, where among other things he insisted that one should not serve both as a preacher and a physician.

+He returned to England in 1864 and opened a practice in Kent.
+That same year saw him became director of the LMS.
+In 1878 he became the first President of the Medical Missionary Association.

 The papers of William Lockhart are held by SOAS Archives.